App Server Feature

 Was wondering if there is a way to catch this so watchdog would know the app is running and if a start, stop, or restart is needed from the Servers tab it could be done.
 Since the service is called qbittorrent-nox, that would be the monit piece.
 However when checking whether it's running, it would look for qbittorrent-nox/bin.

-#1 Updated by bigfoot65 about 4 years ago
+#1 Updated by bigfoot65 over 4 years ago

 There are ways to go about this, however, without a PID file, monit cannot really do much about it.

 as things move to systemd, we need to get away from monit. then build an interface from the servers page to the status in systemd. i am not sure what is the right api, but monit is just bursting at the seams.